 9. What Color Pen is Best for Memory Recall?

 When you are doing a lot of studying it makes sense to give yourself an advantage.
 If you are taking a lot of notes it makes sense to find out what color pen is best for memory? is blue or black ink best for memory?.
 It turns out that one of the most significant benefits of using blue ink: improved memory recall.

 Psychology research suggests that reading and writing text written in color increases the likelihood that you will remember that information.
 Most of the experiments so far have been fairly small-scale, but the results are intriguing.

 For example, one experiment with a group of male and female Grade 9 students found participants had greater recall with red text than blue, and greater recall with blue than with black (33% vs. 27%).
 Interestingly, a couple of the experiments I saw suggested that girls had better overall recall than boys when color was a factor.

 (If you’d like to conduct your own blue or black ink recall experiment, Science Project Ideas has an informally suggested methodology.)

-10. Black or Blue Ink for Studying and Note-Taking?
+10. What Color Pen is Best for Studying and Note-Taking?

-At first glance, it would make sense that if when recalling written text that students recall more red words than blue and more blue words than black to write your study notes in red.
+When deciding what color pen is best for studying at first glance, it would make sense that if when recalling written text that students recall more red words than blue and more blue words than black to write your study notes in red.
 However red is quite a harsh color on the eye to be reading a full page of text in just this color.
-I would suggest that based on the research try experimenting with using red for titles, subject headers, etc to make them stand out and blue for the main body text.
+I would suggest that based on the research try experimenting with using red ink for titles, subject headers, etc to make them stand out and blue ink for the main body text.

 11. Which Ink Colour Improves Creativity